 But let’s start at the beginning: the leaf is the part used in herbal medicine.

 First, we must clarify what we mean by leaves in the artichoke.
-Most often, we think of the parts we dip delightfully into vinaigrette.
+Most people think of the parts we dip delightfully into vinaigrette.
 Well, those aren’t the true leaves.
 What we actually eat are the fleshy bracts of the flower and the receptacle, commonly called the artichoke heart.

 The real leaves are the large, thick, deeply lobed grey leaves growing from the base of the plant.
 These are the ones used to support liver health.